hannesdelbeke/brain/hotlinking.md

 	- the original image can go offline = [[link rot]]

 ### Moral disadvantage
 - the original owner is paying for the  bandwidth used to display the image on your site.
 Because of that It's morally frowned on.
+It's [[legal but unethical]]
 	- sometimes hotlinking is called bandwidth theft
 		- hotlinking isn't illegal and not actual theft